e-Spirit/fsxa-pwa/README.md

 ### Adding new Section Templates

 It is very easy to add new section templates.
-Just create your own template in the components-folder and make sure that you extends the `FSXABaseSection` provided by the pattern-library.
+Just create your own template in the components-folder and make sure that you extends the `FSXABaseSection` provided by the FSXA-Pattern-Library.

 ```bash
 # /src/components/MyNewSectionTemplate.jsx